 Events that occur after the financial statement date but before the financial statements were available to be issued must be evaluated for recognition or disclosure.
 The effects of subsequent events that provide evidence about conditions that existed at the financial statement date are recognized in the accompanying financial statements.
 Subsequent events which provide evidence about conditions that existed after the financial statement date require disclosure in the accompanying notes to the financial statements.
-Management evaluated the activity of the Authority through January 13, 2020 (the date the financial statements were available to be issued) and concluded that no subsequent events have occurred that would require recognition in the financial statements or disclosure in the notes to the financial statements.
+Subsequent events have been evaluated through TBD, which is the date the financial statements were available to be issued.
+The spread of a novel strain of coronavirus ("COVID-19") in 2020 has caused significant volatility in U.S. markets.
+There is significant uncertainty around the breadth and duration of business disruptions related to COIVD-19, as well as its impact on the U.S. economy.
+The extent of the impact on COVID-19 on the Authority's operational and financial performance will depend on certain developments, including the duration and spread of the outbreak, and the impact on tenants, employees and vendors, all of which are uncertain and cannot be determined at this time.